MEET Jennifer Rose

 Regulate before reacting.

-Over the years, I’ve moved through the phases:
+Over the years, I moved through different approaches to change:

 • Mindset